 Would you rather see the Australian version?

 “What a surprisingly simple and comforting veg dish.
 Unfortunately everyone seems to be completely baffled by celeriac, but it's beautiful in soups or thinly sliced into salads.
 When roasted it goes sweet and when mixed with potato and mashed it's a complete joy.
 Here, mash the celeriac just a little bit so you've got a gorgeous sort-of-in-between smash-up ”

-Slice about 1cm/½ inch off the bottom of your celeriac and roll it on to that flat edge, so it's nice and safe to slice.
+Peel the celeriac, then slice about 1cm/½ inch off the bottom of it and roll it on to that flat edge, so it's nice and safe to slice.
 Slice and dice it all up into 1cm/½ inch-ish cubes.
 Don't get your ruler out – they don't have to be perfect.

 Season carefully to taste and stir around with a spoon to smash up the celeriac.
 Some people like to keep it in cubes, some like to mash it, but I think it looks and tastes much better if you smash it, which is somewhere in the middle.
 You can serve this with just about any meat you can think of.